 Daily, skin attracts many invisible to the eye particulate particles.
 These ingredients or contaminants are predominantly formed by fossil fuel combustion – a process that happens at a small scale in all petrol-based vehicles, factories and gas powered appliances.

 Pollution particles range in size from nano to micro.
 It is nano-pollution particles that pose the greatest concern to a person’s skin.
 Particles of this size are easily able to adhere to, absorb into and penetrate through the skin.
-It has also been proposed this process is likely to ‘pull-through’ additional organic based pollutants able to create damaging reactive oxygen species in-situ.
+It has also been proposed this process is likely to ‘pull-through’ additional organic based pollutants able to create damaging reactive oxygen species in-situ1.

 Pollution particulates are an extrinsic ageing factor whose effect may be lessened with a well thought through cleansing routine.

-Studies show people living in areas with moderate to high pollution levels have a 20% greater incidence of facial pigment spots – also commonly known as liver or age spots.
+Studies show people living in areas with moderate to high pollution levels have a 20% greater incidence of facial pigment spots – also commonly known as liver or age spots2.
 These effects can be exasperated by UV rays, the sun, and heat.

 Designing an effective skincare routine helps to target and tackle pollution as a cause of skin inflammation, reduced barrier function, and ageing.

 The skin has a very important function – to lock-in hydration and to lock-out bacteria, viruses, and irritants.
 It performs both as a direct consequence of its biology, of which 2 factors are important to remember when choosing a suitable cleansing routine;

 - A defensive acid mantle based on an acidic pH – between 4.5 and 6

 - An oil based layer of tightly packed dead skin cells

 Both factors are easily and quickly influenced by a person’s cleansing practices.
 When either of these factors becomes teased from normal, healthy skin becomes dry, dehydrated, aged and inflamed.